 These silly lift-the-flap rhyming books from my store will help your kids learn to recognize and produce rhymes.
-The books, featuring familiar faces, will quickly become a class favorite that your kids will want to read over and over again.
+You can use the fun literacy activity in your class library, at circle time, and even as a rhyming game.
+The class books, featuring familiar faces, will quickly become a favorite rhyming activity that your kids will want to read over and over again.

-Have you ever hear the “Willoughby Wallaby Woo” rhyming song?
+Have you ever heard the “Willoughby Wallaby Woo” rhyming song?
 These books were inspired by that song.
-I created 4 versions of the rhyming flip book and they are all included in the printable resource.
+I created 4 versions of the rhyming flipbook and they are all included in the printable resource.